Shreeja-AirMetro/Github-Notes/Progress- PhD/Monograph.md

 - [ ] Research content and gap
 - [ ] Literature and clear Research hypothesis and questions
 - [ ]  Exact To dos and avoid distractions
-- [ ] Classification on type of workloads - Read, write, Implement , Debug and testing,
+- [ ] Classification on type of workloads - Read, write, Implement , Debug and testing, verification, data collection, validation and result preparation
+- [ ] create a Gantt chart